akarelia20/akarelia20/README.md

 - 💁🏻‍♀️ My Name is **Amee Karelia**

-- 💬 About me : **I am currently working as a Application Development Associate at Accenture**
+- 💬 About me : **I am currently working as a Application Development Associate at Accenture and learning concepts of AWS**

 - 🌱 I’m currently learning : **data-structures and algorithms**